nabeelvalley/docs/content/blog/2023/24-01/about-rss.md

 # Starter

-An RSS Feed is really just an XML file that contains information on a website's content, and depending on the nature of the website this is usually something like a blog or podcast feed, but I've also seem RSS used for things like project statuses or website uptime information
+An RSS Feed is really just an XML file that contains information on a website's content, and depending on the nature of the website this is usually something like a blog or podcast feed, but I've also seen RSS used for things like project statuses or website uptime information

 # Main Course